Time to address homophobia in the non-profit sector?

 As a recent college graduate, I accepted a unit director position working at a new Boys & Girls Club in a very small rural town.
 I only stayed one year because I couldn’t pay the bills on that salary.
 The person who they hired to replace me didn’t last very long.
 I was asked by the advisory board to sit down with the search committee to help them build a candidate profile and brainstorm ways to build a better applicant pool.

-What happened in that meeting was of no consequence to today’s blog post, but what happened after that meeting left an indelible mark on my heart.
+What happened in that meeting was of no consequence to today’s blog post, but it left an indelible mark on my heart.

 Here is how the post-meeting dialog went down (names are changed to protect the not-so-innocent):